Welcome to “The Morpeth Neighbourhood Plan” Website

 The Submission draft Plan and Proposals Map, together with a draft Basic Conditions Statement outlining how the Plan meets regulatory requirements, and a Consultation Report have been assessed through a preSubmission healthcheck.

-We hope to be in a position to formally submit the finalised Neighbourhood Plan, informed by feedback from the health check, together with the supporting documents to Northumberland County Council (the local planning authority) on 2nd June 2015.
+The finalised Neighbourhood Plan, informed by feedback from the healthcheck, together with the supporting documents was submitted to Northumberland County Council (the local planning authority) on 2nd June 2015.
 They will validate the submission documents and pass them on to the independent consultation organised by the County Council and an independent Examination.
-And then, if approved by the Examiner, the Plan will be subject to a local referendum.
+And then, if approved by the Examiner, the Plan will go to the public vote in a local referendum.
 If all goes well, we hope that the Plan will be adopted by the end of 2015.

 Publicity about the final draft version of The Morpeth Neighbourhood Plan was carried out by the County Council over a six week period ending on 5 August 2015.

 The independent Examiner has now (October 2015) completed his report and recommends that, with some modifications, it satisfies Government requirements, and is therefore suitable to be put to a local referendum.
 The Examiner’s Report is available for download below and on the NCC website.

 The County Council will now consider the recommendations in the examiner’s report.
 If the Council is satisfied that the plan meets legal requirements it will be put to a local referendum in the Morpeth area later this or early next year.

 If the majority of people participating in the referendum vote in favour of the plan it will then be formally ‘made’, form part of the county’s development plan, and be used in the consideration of planning applications in the neighbourhood plan area.

 The Neighbourhood Plan as submitted together with supporting documents can be viewed using the links below:

 MNP Proposals Map p1